 Kiso Valley — 2 Nights

-If there is one recommendation of getting out of the major cities, it’s to go visit the mystical Kiso Valley.
-It’s famed for the Nakasendo Trail that you can hike between the small towns of Tsumago and Magome.
-These two towns are historic and contain old world buildings telling of Japan’s past.
+If there is one recommendation for getting out of the major cities, it’s to go visit the mystical Kiso Valley.
+It’s famed for the Nakasendo Trail where you can hike between the small towns of Tsumago and Magome.
+These two towns are historic and contain old-world buildings telling of Japan’s past.

 Whether you’re looking to slow down, get some time in nature, or do something a bit more traditional like stay in a ryokan, the Kiso Valley is it.
 It does take some patience and time to plan this part of a trip to Japan as it’s only ryokans available in the towns.
 You can reach it by train from Tokyo with a few transfers and a final bus ride into Tsumago.